bradleyeckert/hermes/docs/mole.md

 For example, a 24-bit stereo CODEC produces 6-byte samples.
 Five samples pack into 32 bytes, with 2 unused bytes (maybe used as telemetry).
 Any data not a multiple of 16 bytes long is padded with zeros.

 File reading is outside the scope of Mole.
 Messages can only be read from the beginning, so the utility of reading them with Mole would be limited.
 But, the file reading demo is `test/read.c`.
 The file is created by `test/test.c`.

-## Modern UARTs

-Data can be streamed out of the UART as a file stream.
-It is authenticated after each block.
-Such one-way communication doesn't care about USB latency or whether there is anything connected to the port.

-In the WCH platform, `printf` is built on the `int _write(int fd, char *buf, int size)` primitive.
-Since `size` could be anything, but is usually not much, `printf` initializes by sending a boilerplate and nonce.
-Each `printf` uses a non-acknowledged send.
-When the number of bytes sent crosses a threshold, the boilerplate and nonce may be re-sent in case the terminal got lost.
-Each `printf` ( or `moleStreamOut`) is one AEAD message.
-If the message is too big for the receive buffer the message will be lost, so make sure the receive buffer is bigger than `printf` will ever need.

 ## Implementation